 Also, it would be wise to minimize parallel connections as they tend to decrease battery life.
 For instance, if an already used battery is joined in parallel connection with a new one, the old battery will degrade the new one, which in turn leads to the decrease of the whole system.
-This feature has made many conclude that an ideal battery bank is one which consists of several batteries which are connected in series.
-However, this is not always the case, and this is as a result of the voltage as well as the ΔH required by each system.
+This feature has made many conclude that an ideal battery bank is one that consists of several batteries which are connected in series.
+However, this is not always the case, and this is a result of the voltage as well as the ΔH required by each system.

 As earlier mentioned, it is not so easy to determine the number of batteries needed to power a home.
 The reason is that the wiring configuration plays a massive role in the output of the battery bank.
 Therefore, it is best to have your storage system designed first before buying any components.